matitaviola/SE2_Thesis-Management/retrospectives/demo2.md

 - Which improvement goals set in the previous retrospective were you able to achieve?
 - Which ones you were not able to achieve?
 Why?
-  All of them: we estimated taking into account design and repository management, we dedicated time to create coherent front end design and we committed just 4 stories (instead of the first 9).
+  We were able to achieve all of them: we estimated taking into account design and repository management, we dedicated time to create coherent front end design and we committed just 4 stories (instead of the first 9).

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)